-The types and composition of the exterior eaves paintings of Dazhao Temple integrate features from various ethnic groups, including the Han, Mongolian, and Tibetan.
-In addition to some paintings from the Ming and Qing dynasties, as well as seals, spirals, and Suzhou-style paintings, many unique painting types specific to the local area are incorporated alongside Tibetan Buddhist texts and patterns.
+The types and composition of the exterior eaves paintings of Dazhao Temple integrate features of various ethnic groups such as the Han, Mongolian, and Tibetan.
+Apart from some paintings from the Ming and Qing dynasties, as well as the seals, spirals, and Suzhou-style paintings, many unique painting types specific to the local area are also incorporated with Tibetan Buddhist texts and patterns.

-The composition of the paintings is generally symmetrical, with the length of the main frame accounting for one-third of the overall composition, following the three-pavilion layout typical of official-style paintings.
-However, some paintings feature a main frame that accounts for half or even more than half of the composition, without strict adherence to the three-pavilion format.
+The composition of the paintings is generally symmetrical, with the length of the main frame accounting for one-third of the overall composition, following the three-pavilion layout of official-style paintings.
+However, some paintings have a main frame that accounts for half or even more than half of the composition, without strict adherence to the three-pavilion composition.
 The composition style is more flexible, forming structures such as the five-pavilion and continuous styles based on the length of the components.
-Variations in the length of the end parts and the main frame patterns are utilized to adjust the composition adaptively and to choose suitable arrangements based on local conditions.
-[3].
+Variations in the length of the end parts and the main frame patterns are utilized to adjust the composition adaptively and choose suitable compositions based on local conditions [3].